 Tenured sourcers also add value to organizations by building competitive intelligence, creating lists for future hiring, generating referrals, and mapping out local and industry hiring demand and compensation.
 Additionally, sourcing professionals will often consult with employers to reduce recruitment costs and design and implement efficient recruitment tactics.

 Candidate sourcing activity usually ends when all of the information for a potential employee is received by the candidate sourcer.
-To further develop potential employees, companies will sometimes have a second person contact the people on the list to pre-screen the candidate based on the job requirements and determining the interest level in hearing about new job opportunities.
-This is called "Candidate Profiling" or "Candidate Pre-Screening".
+To further develop potential employees, companies will sometimes have a second person contact the people on the list to pre-screen the candidate based on the job requirements and determination of the candidate interest level in hearing about new job opportunities.
+This is called "candidate profiling" or "candidate pre-screening".

 Websites specifically used for candidate sourcing include LinkedIn, Facebook, Twitter, internal ATS/CRM systems, ZoomInfo, Google, and large job boards, such as Monster, Careerbuilder and Indeed.
 Networking is a primary tool of an aggressive recruiter; each contact should be considered a network node that links a network of related contacts.
 Sourcing professionals use one contact as leverage to discover the list of related industry contacts.
 By doing this, sourcers generate large lists of potential candidates for which to further profile and interview.

 Master the art of closing deals and making placements.
 Take our Recruiter Certification Program today.
 We're SHRM certified.
 Learn at your own pace during this 12-week program.
 Access over 20 courses.
 Great for those who want to break into recruiting, or recruiters who want to further their career.Take Program Today

 Use our career research tool to find more than just a list of careers - find the right long term career for you.
 Explore salary trends for each type of profession, read sample job descriptions, and find the professional and educational requirements for specific careers.Use it Now